-When buying a new bike it can be very confusing to work out how much you should be spending.
-As a keen cyclist for many years now, I wanted to take a more detailed look into this topic, to help new and hobby cyclists alike decide just how much they should be spending on a bike, and clarify how much a bike costs?
+As a long-term bikepacker who was in the market for a new bike, I realised just how confusing it can be to work out how much you should be spending.
+In this article I take a detailed look into this topic, to help new and hobby cyclists alike decide just how much they should be spending on a bike, and clarify how much a bikepacking bike should cost.

 So, we can see that most cyclists spend between $1000 and $3000 on a new bike, but why spend this much money if there are some bikes available for $150?
 I take a more detailed look into how much you should be spending on your bike, as well as how expensive bikes can get in the rest of this article.